abuiles/ember-101/hands-on.md

 print JSON data in our console using python's JSON library.
 It's very useful if we want to quickly debug JSON data.

-When returning a list **Ember-Data** expects the root name of the JSON payload to match the name of the model but pluralized (**friends**), and then an array of objects, this payload will help us to populate **Ember-Data** store.
+When returning a list, **Ember-Data** expects the root name of the JSON payload to match the name of the model but pluralized (**friends**) and followed by an array of objects.
+This payload will help us to populate **Ember-Data** store.

 If we want to run the server by ourselves or create our own instance